Scientists Make Model Embryos From Stem Cells To Study Key Steps In Human Development

 Finally being able to re-create and now study that first symmetry-breaking moment is thrilling, humbling and "mind blowing," he says.
 "I really feel like I'm looking at one of the most mysterious aspects of our own existence."

-Brivanlou, Simunovic and their colleagues hope their creations will lead to fundamental discoveries that could have many implications, including a better understanding of the the origins of many diseases.
+Brivanlou, Simunovic and their colleagues hope their creations will lead to fundamental discoveries that could have many implications, including a better understanding of the origins of many diseases.

 "We're very excited about this," Simunovic says.
 "This is the first time we've been able to achieve this."